enricoantonini84/segformer_tree_detector/README.md

 - **NVIDIA MIT-B3 weights**: NVIDIA Source Code License (non-commercial use only)
 - **Hugging Face Transformers library**: Apache 2.0

-### For Commercial Use:
-✅ **You CAN**:
-- Use this code commercially with your own trained models
-- Use this code commercially with other SegFormer models that have permissive licenses
-- Modify and distribute this codebase under Apache 2.0

-❌ **You CANNOT**:
-- Use NVIDIA's pre-trained MIT-B3 weights for commercial purposes
-- Include NVIDIA's weights in commercial products without their permission

-### Recommended Approach:
-1. **For research/evaluation**: Use freely with NVIDIA weights
-2. **For commercial use**:
-   - Train your own model from scratch using this codebase, OR
-   - Use alternative pre-trained models with commercial-friendly licenses

 ---

 # SegFormer Tree Detector (Italiano)